-India, with 110 million drivers and many more vehicles, is facing many challenges related to road security, pollution and administrative burden to name a few.
+India, with 110 million drivers and more than 182 million vehicles in 2013, is facing many challenges related to road security, pollution and administrative burden to name a few.

-Several Indian states are already rolling-out new secure documents, so-called electronic driver’s license and electronic registration certificate cards, to tackle these problems.
+Several Indian states are already rolling-out new secure documents, with the same dimensions as a credit card, so-called electronic driving licence and electronic registration certificate cards, to tackle these problems.

-In addition to delivering digital security and convenience, implementing these e-documents provides considerable administrative efficiency and greater transparency for the authorities.
-With the country’s rapid growth, there is an increasing need for expansion of this solution to more states in India.
+challenges presented by fraud, abuse and errors and with the country’s rapid growth, there is an increasing need for expansion of this solution to more states in India.

 Gemalto announced that it has surpassed the twenty-five million mark for electronic driver’s licenses and electronic registration certificates for vehicles delivered to India.
 The program is expected to be the world’s largest of its kind.